Introduction

 Distance d = Distance(10); // Explicit conversion

-When utilizing conversion constructors, keep the following recommendations in mind:
+When working with conversion constructors, remember the following suggestions:

-To increase readability, steer clear of pointless conversions and aim for explicitness in your code.
+To enhance readability, avoid unnecessary transformations and strive for clarity in your code.

-To avoid potential issues, designate constructors that shouldn't be used for implicit conversions with the explicit keyword.
+To prevent possible complications, mark constructors that should not be utilized for implicit conversions using the explicit keyword.

 Conclusion